 Choose a nice notebook and start creating your statement.

 Know the Audience

-This is one of the most important aspects in the art-related business.
+This is one of the most important aspects of the art-related business.
 You need to understand who will be interacting with the space.
 According to that audience, which artworks will work best to tell the story of your exhibition?

 Work with the gallery staff to start a conversation about the people of that location.

-16albermarle is a new project space in inner-city Sydney showcasing contemporary art from southeast Asia.
+16albermarle is a new project space in inner-city Sydney showcasing contemporary art from Southeast Asia.
 In conversations with the art adviser John Cruthers, he describes how ArtPlacer, an art staging app helps him in the process of arranging the work.